microbiome/OMA/13_microbiome_exploration.md

 <img src="13_microbiome_exploration_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-Relative abundance values for the top 5 taxa for instance can be visualized as a density plot over a log scaled axis, using "nationality" as an overlaying information:
+For instance, relative abundance values for the top 5 taxa can be visualized as a density plot over a log scaled axis, using "nationality" as an overlaying information: